odu-cs625-datavis/public-Spring25-aveerasa/HW1-setup.md

 Create a bulleted list with at least 3 items.

 Write a single paragraph that demonstrates the use of *italics*, **bold**, ***bold italics***, `code`, and includes a link.
-The paragraph must explain your favorite Olympic sport/game (why you love this sport/game for example), the country that won the most olympic medals in your favorite sport in 2020 (Japan) and 2024 (France).
+The paragraph must explain your favorite Olympic sport/game (why you love this sport/game for example), the country that won the most olympic GOLD medals in your favorite sport in 2020 (Japan) and 2024 (France).
 You are free to include more information.

 Create a level 3 heading.